 But we shall press on.

 The two main features of RoboForm are storing an unlimited number of passwords and automatic form filling.
 Unfortunately, your passwords can only be synced on nine devices on the paid plans, while most of RoboForm’s competitors allow for an unlimited amount of devices.
 But, nine devices is still a lot, and it’s probably enough for most people.
-Your passwords, along with any other files you want to keep in your vault, will be held in both local and cloud storage.
+Your passwords, along with any other files you want to keep in your vault, will be held in both local and cloud storage, although the cloud storage is optional.

 You’ll start by entering your passwords into RoboForm’s dashboard, or, you can import your passwords from a browser like Chrome, Firefox, Internet Explorer, Safari, or Opera.
 I recommend this option, as it takes much less time than entering each password manually.
 I’ll go more into the process of setting up RoboForm in the next section.